 Higher risk of hospitalization and death: Malnutrition statistically increases the chance of a senior going to the hospital or dying.

 Many of these problems may seem alarming.
 However, early detection and treatment can prevent them from happening in the first place.

 How Medical Marijuana Can Help

-- Increasing taste and smell: If a patient has appetite issues because of their senses, cannabis medicine can help.
+Increasing taste and smell: If a patient has appetite issues because of their senses, cannabis medicine may help.
 It makes your sense of smell stronger.
 When you have an enhanced sense of smell, your sense of taste also improves.

-- Enhancing dopamine production: Dopamine creates positive feelings and associations in our brains.
-When you use medical marijuana, your brain makes more dopamine, giving you positive reinforcement when you eat.
+Enhancing dopamine production: Dopamine creates positive feelings and associations in our brains.
+When you use medical marijuana, your brain makes more dopamine, potentially giving you positive reinforcement when you eat.

 Cannabis medicine enhances the treatment experience for patients and caregivers alike thanks to benefits such as:

-- Mild side effects: Cannabis medication has side effects just like any other kind of medicine.
-However, medical marijuana side effects don’t pose as much danger as the side effects of prescription drugs.
+Mild side effects: Cannabis medication has side effects just like any other kind of medicine.
+However, medical marijuana side effects may not pose as much danger as the side effects of prescription drugs.